ObscuritySecurity/CrytoTool/.GitHub/SECURITY.md

 ## Core Security Principles

-Our security model is built upon a foundation of principles designed to provide the highest level of privacy and data protection for our users.
+Our security model is built upon a foundation of principles designed to provide the highest level of privacy and data protection for our people

 1.  **Zero-Knowledge**: We, the developers, have no access to your data.
 Your Master Password, encryption keys, and file contents are never transmitted to our servers because we don't have any.
 All cryptographic operations occur exclusively on your device.